NickKipshidze/web-snippets/README.md

 # web-snippets
-Web related code snippets.

-Mini projects, experimentation with different JS/CSS frameworks and also some front-end mentor projects.
+Web related code snippets, mini projects, experimentation with different JS/CSS frameworks and also some front-end mentor projects.